Nicolaus Copernicus: Copernicium

 On 14 July 2009, the discoverers, from the Gesellschaft für Schwerionenforschung in Darmstadt, Germany, of chemical element 112 (temporarily named ununbium) proposed to the International Union of Pure and Applied Chemistry (IUPAC) that its permanent name be "copernicium" (symbol Cn).
 "After we had named elements after our city and our state, we wanted to make a statement with a name that was known to everyone," said Hofmann.
 "We didn't want to select someone who was a German.
 We were looking world-wide."
 On the 537th anniversary of his birthday the name became official.

 55 Cancri A

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name for 55 Cancri A was Copernicus.

+Copernicus Gesellschaft

+A German non-profit society founded in February 1988 at the Max Planck Institute for Aeronomy to promote international collaboration in the geo- and space sciences.
+The society supports open-access scientific publishing, organizes scientific conferences (including those of the European Geophysicists' Union and European Meteorological Society), and presents the Copernicus Medal for "ingenious, innovative work in the geosciences and planetary and space sciences, and in their exceptional promotion and international cooperation".

 Poland

 Copernicus is commemorated by the Nicolaus Copernicus Monument in Warsaw, designed by Bertel Thorvaldsen (1822), completed in 1830; and by Jan Matejko's 1873 painting, Astronomer Copernicus, or Conversations with God.

-Named for Copernicus are Nicolaus Copernicus University in Toruń; Warsaw's Copernicus Science Centre; Copernicus Hospital, in Poland's third largest city, Łódź; and Wrocław International Airport (Copernicus Airport Wrocław).
+Named for Copernicus are Nicolaus Copernicus University in Toruń; Warsaw's Copernicus Science Centre, the Centrum Astronomiczne im.
+Mikołaja Kopernika (a principal Polish research institution in astrophysics) and Copernicus Hospital in Poland's fourth largest city, Łódź.

-A Copernicus Award has been established jointly by the Foundation for Polish Science and the German Research Foundation, to promote Polish-German scientific cooperation.

-Influence
+In arts and literature

 Contemporary literary and artistic works inspired by Copernicus include: